The Simple Guide to Install OpenMW and Morrowind on Linux in 2024

 What is OpenMW?

 OpenMW is a launcher that wraps itself around your Morrowind executable.
-By doing this, OpenMW allows the player to play the game on Windows, macOS, and Linux.
-This is a great boon for players on other OS’s and could potentially be allowed to run on other OSes.
+By doing this, it allows the player to play the game on Windows, macOS, and Linux.
+This is a great boon for players on other OS’s and could be allowed to run on other OSes.

-According to the OpenMW website there are a number of benefits to using this application:
+According to the OpenMW website, there are many benefits to using this application:

-• Since it was made from scratch, virtually no engine bugs from the original Morrowind
+- Since it was made from scratch, no engine bugs from the original Morrowind

-There is really no reason not to use it.
+There is no reason not to use it.
 Especially with the better handling of save files which only shows save files per character.
-The search function also is available in your inventory tab.
+The search function is available in your inventory tab.

 Step One

-Install Steam, either by going to the www.steampowered.com website or use your Linix distributions package manager.
+Install Steam, either by going to the www.steampowered.com website or using your Linux distributions package manager.

 Step Two